hliu168/CloudNativeP3/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 TROUBLE TICKET

-Name:
+Name: Defect in Trial workflow

-Date:
+Date: 2021-06-14

-Subject:
+Subject: Defect in Trial workflow in both frontend and backend.

-Affected Area:
+Affected Area: Trial workflow of the application

-Severity:
+Severity: High

 Description:
+- In frontend code, trial button id should be secondbutton
+- When clicking on secondbutton, it results in http status 500.

 ## Creating SLIs and SLOs